 One of the prominent temple towns of Tamil Nadu, Madurai can be traced back in history to as early as the pre-Christian era.
 A center of rich culture, tradition and history, the city is visited by tourists throughout the world and will take you for a journey into the stories of the bygone era through its religious and historical monuments.
 The city’s popularity has made finding hotels in Madurai a simple task, with most of them being located close to local attractions including the city’s most iconic landmark – the Meenakshi Amman Temple.

-Here’s a list of the top 8 places to visit in Madurai:
+Top 8 places to visit in Madurai:

 1. Meenakshi Amman Temple, Madurai